cs0320-f23/term-project-mding16-rchae2-jlum3-acodjoe/BLANK_README.md

 <img src="images/regions.png" alt="Regions page" >
  <br> </br>
  Once you have selected a region, you will be brought to the levels page where you see all the possible levels you can unlock in the region.
 The screenshot below shows a user currently at level 3.
 DISCLAIMER: recipes in ChefBear are sorted into "levels" by a difficulty score based on number of ingredients and number of instructions.
 We recognize that this is not a realistic representation of how cultures determine recipe difficutly.
 In the future, we hope to develop a more nuanced definition of difficulty.
+  <br> </br>
 <img src="images/levels.png" alt="Levels page" >
+ <br> </br>
+ Once you select a level, you get 3 recipes generated for you to pick from.
+This part is up to you!
+Choose your favorite and get cooking.
+Once you are done, click the "completed" button to move on to the next level.
+  <br> </br>
 <img src="images/recipes.png" alt="Recipes page">
+ <br> </br>
+ This is what your levels page will look like once you have completed a level.
+Level 4 has unlocked!
+Happy Cooking!
 <img src="images/updatelevels.png" alt="Updated levels page" >